Data lifecycle management

 With the help of DLM, you can develop a structured approach to data management and optimize memory use by deleting data assets that are no longer needed.
 In addition, you’ll learn which datasets are important and which you lack for streamlined decision-making and incremental business expansion.

-Key stages of data lifecycle management
+Key stages of the data lifecycle

 Stages of the data lifecycle

-Stage 1.
-Data creation or collection.
 The first stage of the data lifecycle management process is collecting the raw data necessary to enable software development or set up specific business processes.
 At Yalantis, we’ve composed a few common rules for working with raw data:

 • Establish solid communication between teams.
 Proper collection of raw data requires strong relationships between data and technology teams and other departments.
 These relationships allow data specialists to get to know owners of different datasets and collect data only after receiving the owner’s permission.
 Plus, with the help of data owners, data engineers can easily validate data sources and learn whether they contain quality datasets.

 • Set requirements for receiving data.
 Data and BI engineers at Yalantis can dictate the characteristics that raw data should possess for a streamlined data collection process.
-These requirements vary depending on the business needs but could be, for instance, a requirement for collecting unique data without duplication.
+These requirements vary depending on the business needs, but could be, for instance, a requirement for collecting unique data without duplication.

 “I was most impressed with their team’s technical skills and the quality of their code.
 We compared their code with three other agencies, and theirs stood out; it was excellent.